Constructing Fermionic Dynamics with Closed Moment Hierarchies: Introduction

 In Section~\ref{sec:dynamics} we also show that the same class of maps can be used to generate genuine Markovian dynamics.
 Namely, each completely positive map of the constructed form gives rise to a Gorini--Kossakowski--Sudarshan--Lindblad (GKSL) generator \cite{Gorini1976,Lindblad1976}, whose Heisenberg action on normally ordered monomials is again explicit.
 This immediately implies that moments up to any fixed order satisfy a closed linear system of ordinary differential equations.
 Hence, instead of solving the full master equation on an exponentially large state space, one can compute low-order observables by exponentiating matrices whose size grows only polynomially with the number of modes.
 This provides an efficient framework for studying low-order moment dynamics.

 In Section~\ref{sec:posSec} we extend the construction from channels to more general completely positive maps arising from post-selection on measurement outcomes in the environment.
 In this case the dynamics is described by inserting an effect operator into the Stinespring-type construction, and we again derive an explicit Heisenberg-picture formula for the action on fermionic monomials.
-For even environment states this leads to the same type of closed dynamics up to fixed order.
+For even environment states the parity obstruction again disappears.
 Thus, the developed formalism naturally covers not only trace-preserving evolutions, but also conditional maps and quantum-instrument-type transformations relevant for selective measurements and post-selected open system dynamics.